• Skip to main content

 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-If you're a waffle lover, check these waffle recipes out: Strawberry Waffles, Buttermilk Waffles, Peach Waffles, Corn Waffles, Fried Chicken and Waffles, and Chocolate Waffles.
+If you're a waffle lover, try these recipes: Strawberry Waffles, Buttermilk Waffles, Peach Waffles, Corn Waffles, Blueberry Waffles, Fried Chicken and Waffles, and Chocolate Waffles.

 The difference between a Belgian waffle and Liege waffles has more to do with pearl sugar and additional toppings (chocolate sauce, whipped cream, and fruit).